Laurie Simpson

-Lauri Tamara Simpson Rivera (born October 26, 1968) is a Puerto Rican model and beauty queen who was crowned Miss International 1987.
+Laurie Tamara Simpson Rivera (born October 26, 1968) is a Puerto Rican model and beauty queen who was crowned Miss International 1987.

-Miss International
+Beauty pageants

-Prior to winning the beauty pageant, the blonde, blue-eyed beauty participated in several beauty pageants.
-A native of San Juan, she was 2nd Runner-Up at Miss Puerto Rico 1986, and was chosen to represent Puerto Rico in the succeeding year when no local pageant took place.
-She placed 4th Runner-Up at Miss Universe 1987, before going on to win the Miss International 1987 pageant.
-She was also crowned Nuestra Belleza in 1991.
+The blonde, blue-eyed beauty participated in several beauty pageants.
+A native of San Juan, she was 2nd runner-up at Miss Puerto Rico 1986.
+She was chosen to represent Puerto Rico at Miss Universe in the following year when no local pageant took place.
+She placed as 4th runner-up at Miss Universe 1987.
+Later the same year, she was chosen to represent Puerto Rico at Miss International, where she won the Miss International 1987 title.
+She also placed as 1st runner-up at Miss Intercontinental 1988 and was crowned Nuestra Belleza in 1991.